 Figure 7.2-13 is a comparison of modeled storage in Camp Far West Reservoir throughout the simulation period under the No Action Alternative (Baseline) and the Proposed Project (Future Condition).
 The figure demonstrates that storage in Camp Far West is often greater under the Proposed Project, and that the maximum possible storage is 9,836 ac-ft greater.
-The reservoir is generally higher in years when inflow is enough to fill the reservoir, but often lower in Dry and Critical WYs, when inflow under the future condition is lower compared to the No Action Alternative.
+The reservoir is generally higher in years when inflow is enough to fill the reservoir, but often lower in Dry and Critical WYs, when inflow under the future condition is lower and downstream minimum flow requirements are higher as compared to the No Action Alternative.

 Figure 7.2-13.
-Comparison of Camp Far West Reservoir storage from WY 1976 through WY 2014 for the No Action Alternative (Baseline) and the Proposed Project (Future Condition).
+Comparison of Camp Far West Reservoir storage from WY 1976 through WY 2014 for the No Action Alternative (Baseline Condition) and the Proposed Project (Future Condition).